mainsails/Recipes/README.md

 To save your place while looking up at the ingredients, click the step you're on to highlight it.
 Click it again to remove the highlight, or use the left/right arrow keys to advance.

 ## RECIPE FORMAT
-The recipe's Markdown file should be named with dashes in place of spaces (ex: `rice-pilau.md` or `saag-paneer.md`) and the file should follow this format:
+The recipe's Markdown file should be named with dashes in place of spaces (eg. `rice-pilau.md` or `saag-paneer.md`) and the file should follow this format:

 ```markdown
 # Raspberry and Elderflower Gin and Tonic